ComradDoge/DogeEU4/README.md

 - Assimilation mechanic works for the Achaemenid government reform
 - Bless Viking_Nephilim for fixing the deity icons, god amongst men
-- Lower Crownland made less appealing to be in by adding some state maintenance cost and some other value changes [/quote]
+- Lower Crownland made less appealing to be in by adding some state maintenance cost and some other value changes
+- Madagascar nation mission tree is in the process of being heavily changed [/quote]
 [/quote]
 [quote]